BlenderCN/BlenderPython/bpy_data_texts.md

 f.from_string(some_str)
 ```

-You might find that it can be useful to indicate what kind of data the _text block_ stores.
-Just like variables, it's useful to name the text blocks in a meaningful way.
+You might find that it can be useful to indicate what kind of data the _text datablock_ stores.
+Just like variables, it's useful to name the text datablocks in a meaningful way.
 The addition of the file-type extension is not mandatory, but often it can describe quickly how the data is arranged.

 ### reading and writing _json_ or _dict literal_